 Which elliptical trainer design is best for you?

 That depends on your physical condition and/or your age.
 It also depends on if you are going to combine aerobic and anaerobic programs.
 Differences in elliptical trainer designs affect some of the factors outlined in the first part of this writing (above).
 These will be the elements we will be considering as we look at each individual design.
 The machines used to represent each design type in this writing are for example only.
 They are not an explicit recommendation of what you should buy.
 There are many fine elliptical machine manufacturers for each design represented.
-The goal of this writing is to educate you about each design type and features that are available.

 Long rear flywheel elliptical trainers